 All Regional and Club Championships will award points to competitors finishing 1st to 10th in all of the respective classes.
-All National Challenge Competitions will award points to competitors finishing 1st to 4th in all of the respective classes
+All National Championships / Competitions / Challenges will award points to competitors finishing 1st to 4th in all of the respective classes.

-1. CHAMPIONSHIP/CHALLENGE ROUNDS
+1. NATIONAL CHAMPIONSHIP / CHALLENGE ROUNDS

-There will be a total of 6 rounds that will count towards all Club and Regional Championships, and a total of 4 rounds that will count towards the National Challenge.
+There will be a minimum of 4 rounds that will count towards all National, Regional, Club Championships and National Challenges.